What are Distributions? How to Determine Small Business Owner Salary

 Knowing the concept of distributions and how to make them can help you take as much financial reward from your business as is reasonably possible.

-Where can I find distributions on my financial statements?
+Where are distributions on my financial statements?

 Although it seems like your small business owner salary should be an expense that’s listed on your profit and loss statement, distributions are actually listed on your balance sheet.
 This is because distributions have no effect on your business’s profitability or the amount of taxes your business will pay.

-Distributions are made to business owners by taking cash out of the business from retained profits or cash that investors put into the business.
+Distributions are made to you by taking cash out of the business from retained profits or cash that investors put into the business.
 You’ll see it show up on a cash flow statement or a balance sheet, but not a profit and loss statement.
 When it’s time to prepare tax returns, distributions show up in two important places:

 • On the business side, distributions show up on the balance sheet section of your tax return (total distributions since the business started) and in Section M-1, which shows distributions that have been made throughout the year.